Chilobrachys: Identification features

 They have special stridulating organs in their chelicerae, which are made of short spines.
 Males have a palpal bulb which ends in a long and slender blade like spine, females have one pair of spermatheca.
 The anterior eyes form almost a straight line.
 Their legs have a narrower scapulae at the tip of the metatarsus.

 Deaths

-No tarantula is considered deadly, but Chilobrachys have maybe the most potent venom, aside from Poecilotheria.
 Some cases have been reported where bites by Chilobrachys hardwickei resulted in gangrene and unconfirmed death.

 Species

 As of July 2022 it contains thirty-one species, found in Asia: